bmacnaughton/gulp-markers/README.md

 Though I use it for my projects, it's received very little real-world use; it's very early.
 It's the first open-source project of mine that I have intended to be used by others.

 The documentation is skeletal.

+You don't want to run node 4.1 or greater.
+If this is an issue for many people I'll work on making it backward compatible.

 ### Design goals for gulp-markers ###